 Exploring beauty: art, music, and the Scholé mindset

 Look up a few things about that style of music or that particular artist.
 And you can do the same thing with art.
-You can bring them over to the computer and just show them, say, Hey, look at this that I found, and pull up some impressionist paintings or some portraits or some Picassos or whatever style, and share those with your child.
+You can bring them over to the computer and show them, say, 'Hey, look at this that I found,' and pull up some impressionist paintings, portraits, or Picassos, or whatever style you like, and share those with your child.

 Talk to them about it.
 See if it inspires them to want to get out paint or crayons and make some art.
 Even better if you have the time to visit an art gallery nearby or appreciate a variety of art forms, such as street art or beautiful murals in your town.
-Just take a moment to stop and notice those and point them out to your child and appreciate those things.
+Just take a moment to stop and notice those and point them out to your child, and appreciate those things.

 Why meaningful conversations are essential for homeschooling

 Valuing conversation.
-Conversation is such an amazing vehicle for learning.
+Conversation is such a fantastic vehicle for learning.
 It's often underrated as a way to help your child learn, access information, and develop their cognitive skills.
 Talk to your child a lot and give them the opportunity to talk to you and to express their ideas.
 Really hear them and actively listen: “That's a really interesting question.
 Tell me more about that”.
 Or ask them for their opinion.
 “What do you think about this?”
 And really engage them in conversation on everything from the storybooks that they read to the television shows that they're watching to whatever game they're playing.

 It'll pay off.